 You’re Researching What?
 Lunch and Prep for the 3MT

-Friday, September 19, 12 – 1:30 pm
+This annual event, most recently held on Friday, September 19, 12 – 1:30 pm at

-Finalists selected at semi-finals will receive $100 cash prizes; finals winners receive up to $1,000 in cash prizes.
+Finalists selected at semi-finals receive $100 cash prizes; finals winners receive up to $1,000 in cash prizes.

 3MT Finals